 A respondent noted that the proposed definition of Low Doc Offering as a security offering without any regulated disclosure was not factually correct.
-Both the Corporations Act 2001 and the ASX Listing Rules set out specific requirements for Low Doc Offerings which do include disclosure requirements (i.e. a cleansing notice).
+Both the Corporations Act 2001 and the ASX Listing Rules set out specific requirements for Low Doc Offerings which do include disclosure requirements (e.g. a Cleansing Notice).

-APESB have therefore clarified the definition of Low Doc Offering by replacing the reference to unregulated disclosures with a Public Document (as referred to in section 708AA and section 1012DAA of the Corporations Act 2001).
-This change assists in clarifying the scope of the guidance note.
+APESB has amended the definition of Low Doc Offering by replacing the reference to unregulated disclosures with a reference to a Public Document (as referred to in section 708AA and section 1012DAA of the Corporations Act 2001).
+This change assists in clarifying the scope of the Guidance Note.

-Use of the word "should" (paragraphs 5.2, 5.4, 6.1, 7.1)
+Use of the word 'should' (paragraphs 5.2, 5.4, 6.1, 7.1)

-A respondent was concerned about the use of "should" in APES GN 31 and whether its use presents requirements of APES 350 and other standards as guidance.
-The respondent refers to paragraphs 5.2, 5.4, 6.1 and 7.1 as examples of where the word' should' may be seen as diluting mandatory professional obligations required in different standards.
+A respondent was concerned about the use of 'should' in APES GN 31 and whether its use presents requirements of APES 350 and other standards as guidance.
+The respondent identified paragraphs 5.2, 5.4, 6.1 and 7.1 of the Exposure Draft as examples of where the word 'should' may be viewed as diluting mandatory professional obligations in existing standards.

-When a requirement in another APESB standard must be followed, such as exercising professional judgement, the word 'should' is not considered appropriate.
-Paragraphs 5.2, 5.4 and 7.1 have been revised to reinforce existing professional obligations of Members.
+APESB agrees with the respondent's observation that when a requirement in another APESB standard must be followed, such as exercising professional judgement, the word 'should' is not appropriate.
+Paragraphs 5.2, 5.4 and 7.1 have been revised to appropriately refer to existing professional obligations of Members.

-The use of "should" is generally used to denote guidance by standards.
-APESB has included a reference in paragraph 1.4 in the Guidance Note to the Due Process and working procedures for the development and review of APESB pronouncements (the Due Process document) to ensure that Members and other users understand the implications of the word "should" in its pronouncements.
+The use of 'should' is generally used to denote guidance.
+APESB has included a reference in paragraph 1.4 in the Guidance Note to the APESB's Due Process and working procedures for the development and review of APESB pronouncements (the Due Process document) to ensure that Members and other users understand the implications of the word 'should' in its pronouncements.